mFACE: Multilingual Summarization with Factual Consistency Evaluation: Introduction

-In this work, we focus on leveraging factual consistency evaluation models for improving summarization systems in multiple languages.
+In this work, we leverage factual consistency evaluation models to improve summarization systems in multiple languages.
 Specifically, we employ Textual Entailment models (a.k.a.
-Natural Language Inference -- NLI) \cite[][]{dagan2005pascal, bowman2015large} in order to determine whether a summary is factually consistent \cite{maynez-etal-2020-faithfulness,laban2021summac}.
+Natural Language Inference; \citealt{dagan2005pascal, bowman2015large}) in order to determine whether a summary is factually consistent \cite{maynez-etal-2020-faithfulness,laban2021summac}.
 We opportunistically opt for NLI given the availability of multilingual benchmarks for model training \cite{conneau-etal-2018-xnli,nie-etal-2020-adversarial}.
-Approaches based on question generation and answering have been also shown to work well for factuality evaluation \cite[i.e.][]{scialom-etal-2021-questeval, honovich-etal-2021-q2, deutsch-etal-2021-towards}, however, they are not easily portable to the multilingual scenario due to the scarcity of respective resources in languages other than English.
+Approaches based on question generation and answering have been also shown to work well for factuality evaluation \cite[i.e.][]{scialom-etal-2021-questeval, honovich-etal-2021-q2, deutsch-etal-2021-towards}, however, they are not easily portable due to the scarcity of respective resources in languages other than English.

-We first analyze the quality of the training data for summarization models using a strong multilingual NLI model.
-In particular, we train our multilingual NLI model (as evaluated on the XNLI, \citeauthor{conneau-etal-2018-xnli}; \citeyear{conneau-etal-2018-xnli}), following the guidelines from the TRUE survey \cite{honovich-etal-2022-true} for the assessment of factual consistency.
-Focusing on the XLSum multilingual summarization dataset \cite{hasan-etal-2021-xl}, we find that for some languages up to 70\%~of training examples are not factually consistent according to the NLI model, while such examples are commonly used for training.
-We explore two main approaches to improve summary quality based on the NLI signal: (1) {\em data filtering}, where we only train on examples where the summaries are predicted to be entailed by the input, and (2) {\em controlled generation}, where we also leverage ``negative'' training examples by conditioning the summarization model on the NLI signal.
-We evaluate the proposed approaches using automatic metrics and human-elicited judgments in 45~languages, and observe significant gains in the faithfulness of the generated summaries over strong baselines.
+We first analyze the quality of the training data for summarization models using a strong multilingual NLI model (as evaluated on the XNLI dataset, \citeauthor{conneau-etal-2018-xnli}; \citeyear{conneau-etal-2018-xnli}).
+In particular, we train our multilingual NLI model, following the guidelines from the TRUE survey \cite{honovich-etal-2022-true} for the assessment of factual consistency.
+Focusing on the XLSum\footnote{Available for non-commercial use, see: \url{http://github.com/csebuetnlp/xl-sum\#license}} multilingual summarization dataset \cite{hasan-etal-2021-xl}, we find that for some languages up to 70\%~of training examples are not factually consistent according to the NLI model, while such examples are commonly used for training.
+We use the NLI signal to improve the quality of the generated summaries in two ways: (1)~{\em data filtering}, where we only train on examples whose summaries are predicted to be entailed by the input, and (2) {\em controlled generation}, where we also leverage ``negative'' training examples by conditioning the summarization model on the NLI signal.
+We evaluate the proposed approaches using both automatic and human evaluation in 45~languages, and observe significant gains in the faithfulness of the generated summaries over strong baselines.
+Finally, we show that the human judgments we collected in all languages are useful for training automatic metrics to assess the quality, factual consistency and informativeness of generated summaries.